Ericusick/Chest_X-Ray-Image_Classification/README.md

 ## Itroduction

 In this project we take in a data set with images of chest x-rays with people with and without pneumonia.
 We performed Image classification using neural networks and convolutional neural networks (CNN).
-We first built a baseline model with a traditional neural network then improved upon it using a CNN for our final model.
+We first built a baseline model with a traditional neural network.
+Then improved upon it using CNN for our final model.

 ## Business Case